 John Wesley's views on marriage were set out in Thoughts on Marriage and a Single Life (1743) and Thoughts on a Single Life (1765).
 He continued to encourage his preachers to remain celibate in spite (or because?) of his own unfortunate experience of marriage.

 The Church recognizes the fact of marriage breakdown and judges that divorce should be granted only when the breakdown is irretrievable.
-The remarriage of divorced people in church is permitted in certain cases, after careful consideration of all the circumstances and with the approval of the District Chair.
+The remarriage of divorced people in church is permitted in certain cases, after careful consideration of all the circumstances.
+Initially this required the approval of the District Chair.
+In 1998 the Conference adopted a report on 'Christian Preparation for Marriage; the current Policy and Guidelines based upon that report are published in the 'Guidance' section of The Constitutional Practice and Discipline of the Methodist Church.

 The Conference held a major debate upon human sexuality in 1993, and as a result adopted six resolutions (printed in annual editions of CPD).
 These include the declaration that no person should be debarred from the Church on grounds of sexual orientation in itself (resolution 3), the reaffirmation of the traditional teaching of the Church, namely chastity for all outside marriage and fidelity within it (resolution 4), and (resolution 6) a resolution inter alia recognising, celebrating and affirming the participation and ministry of lesbians and gay men in the Church and calling on the Methodist people to begin a pilgrimage of faith to combat repression and discrimination.
 The Conference of later years returned to these matters (see in particular the reports of the working party on the Pilgrimage of Faith (2005 and 2006) and the report in 2008 on whether to review the 1993 resolutions) but agreed that it was not yet time to review the resolutions.

 In 2014 a Working Party on Marriage and Civil Partnerships reported to the Conference (Agenda pp 421-492), having been set up the previous year to consider the implications for the Methodist Church of the Marriage (Same Sex Couples) Act 2013.
-The Conference adopted its recommendation to set up a further wide-ranging task group on marriage and relationships in general.
-The group is currently encouraging a process of reflection and discernment, including exploring in depth the implications arising from the divergence between the Methodist Church’s teaching on marriage and the legal definition and concept of marriage now applying in England, Wales and Scotland.
-The Conference has not therefore ‘opted in’ to the 2013 Act, so no local church may apply for registration for same sex marriages to be conducted on their premises.
-The Conference did approve amended guidelines for responding to requests by same sex couples for prayers or services (printed in CPD).
+Upon its recommendation, the Conference did not at that stage 'opt in' to the 2013 Act, so no local church may apply for registration for same sex marriages to be conducted on their premises.
+The Conference in 2014 did approve amended guidelines for responding to requests by same sex couples for prayers or services (printed in CPD).
 It also extended the ruling made in 2006 as to civil partnerships, that there is no reason per se to prevent anyone within the Church from entering into a legally contracted same sex marriage, whilst recognising that the 1993 Resolutions would still apply to such relationships.